WebFuzzing/EvoMaster/docs/for_developers.md

 ### JDK VERSIONS
-At this point, we only support JDK __8__ and JDK __11__.
+At this point, we only support JDK __8__ and the following major LTS versions.
-_EvoMaster_ must be built with JDK 8, but still must be able to run it with JDK 11.
+_EvoMaster_ must be built with JDK 8, but still must be able to run it with the most recent LTS JDK.
-Can be useful to setup your machine to easily switch between the 2 versions.
+Can be useful to setup your machine to easily switch between different JDK versions.
 For example, if you are using a Mac, in your `~/.profile` configuration, you could have something
 like:
 ```